konsumer/feminist-phone/README.md

 *  multiple telephony backends (maybe some of the heroku addons for convenience)
 *  quote admin interface: so you can set the quotes easily.
 *  when texts come in, send them to other people that already sent texts
+*  option to store voicemails on S3 when they come in, so they don't disappear